miketaylr/miketaylr.com-blog/_posts/2013-10-04-navigator-dot-cpu.md

 The good news is that WebKit and Blink browsers don't implement either of these wacky interfaces.

-Guys, sniffing for CPU architecture on the web is weird.
+Y'all, sniffing for CPU architecture on the web is weird.

  So let's not start using them now in 2013, deal?
 I have no idea what kind of optimizations the developers of Hover are trying to sneak in for Windows RT* tablets (or phones or whatever).
 But I think they're probably doing it at the wrong abstraction level.